san-zrl/chess_openings/README.md

 ![](images/Games_won_per_opening_system_[Beginners].jpg)

-At intermediate level, the ranking up to rank 4 is the same for Black and White with Sicilian Defense, King's Pawn Game, French Defense, and Queen\'s Pawn Game being the most promising choices.
+At intermediate level, the ranking up to rank 4 is the same for Black and White with Sicilian Defense, King\'s Pawn Game, French Defense, and Queen\'s Pawn Game being the most promising choices.

 ![](images/Games_won_per_opening_system_[Intermediate].jpg)